 Question #2: What do you think of bioidentical hormones

-But did you know that women who use hormone replacement therapy actually have a lower risk of breast cancer than women who don’t?
+But did you know that women who use hormone replacement therapy have a lower risk of breast cancer than women who don’t?
 We preserve a function of our breast tissue and keep it working right, and it is less likely to grow those cancerous cells.

 It’s very safe.
-I personally think, as a naturopathic doctor, our bodies are designed to work with hormones, and they don’t function well once those hormones are gone.
-So, replacing them is actually the best preventive medicine that I know of.
+I personally think, as a naturopathic doctor, that our bodies are designed to work with hormones, and they don’t function well once those hormones are gone.
+So, replacing them is the best preventive medicine that I know of.

 Question #3: Do you go over all of the different hormones and routes of administration with your patients?

 Dr. Brouwer: I definitely do.
 We spend a lot of time at the initial visits talking about hormones and what they do.
-Then, once we’re going to start
+Then, once we’re going to start a therapy, we talk about all the different ways to administer it.
+There are benefits and drawbacks to each type of administration, so we need to know the patient’s tolerances and their health history to know which one is just right for them.
+It’s complex, but it’s a mystery that I love solving.

 Question #4: At what age should a woman start getting bioidentical hormones?